salesforce-heroku-workshops/enterprise-java-developer/index.md

 3. Select the `Add-ons` drop-down
 4. Select `New Relic`

 Explore the New Relic dashboard.
+(Note: It might take a few minutes for some data to appear in the dashboard.)

 <a id="chapter7">Chapter 7: Searching Logs with Papertrail</a>